Proposed second Scottish independence referendum: 2023 proposed referendum

 Sturgeon announced on 28 June 2022 that the Scottish Government intended to hold a referendum on independence on 19 October 2023.
 The government published a Scottish Independence Referendum Bill the same day.
 The referendum question proposed within the bill was the same as in 2014: "Should Scotland be an independent country?"
 The proposed referendum would be consultative and not self-executing, so post-referendum legislation would need to be passed by the Scottish and UK Parliaments to enact independence.
 Sturgeon wrote to Johnson detailing her position on a referendum; he rejected the proposed transfer of powers to hold a referendum.

 The Lord Advocate made a referral to the UK Supreme Court under Schedule 6 of the Scotland Act 1998 to test the competence of the Scottish Parliament to pass the drafted Scottish Independence Referendum Bill.
-The Scottish Government plans to publish a series of documents that present a case for independence in the interim.
+The Scottish Government planned to publish a series of documents that present a case for independence in the interim.

 In July 2022, the Scottish Greens announced that, if a referendum were blocked, they would fight the next general election as a referendum instead.

+On 23 November, the Supreme Court ruled that the Scottish Parliament did not have the power to legislate a second independence referendum.
 Following the Supreme Court decision, the SNP stated that it wanted to amend the Scotland Act 1998 in order to enable the holding of a referendum in 2023.
+When this was rejected by the British Government, Sturgeon declared her intention to fight the next UK general election as a "de facto referendum" on Scottish independence.

+2023

+2024 "de facto referendum" plans

+Following Nicola Sturgeon's resignation as First Minister, her successor Humza Yousaf signalled his support for a plan to use the next UK general election, expected to be in 2024, as a "de facto referendum" on independence.
+At the SNP annual conference in October 2023, however, the party voted against using the next general election as a de facto independence referendum.
+Instead, it supported a policy of, should the party win a majority of Scottish seats at the next general election, beginning negotiations with Westminster on how it can go about securing Scotland's independence.